Guide to Exploring Iceland’s Ring Road 2026

 While the Ring Road is the country’s major road, local road conditions can sometimes be challenging in winter.
 It’s important to take particular care when driving over mountain passes or areas of moorland.
 Some areas can also be icy.

 That said, the road conditions are regularly monitored and any snow disruptions are usually quickly cleared.
-You can check up-to-date information on road conditions and closures at road.is.
+You can check up-to-date information on road conditions and closures at umferdin.is.

 Where can I find a detailed map of the Ring Road in Iceland?